decretist/Dissertation/Chapter4/merged.md

 homeoteleuton at D.23 c.2 in the MGH e-text to my attention (August 23, 2019).
 Clemens Radl of the MGH confirmed to Winroth that the e-text was typed.

-[^m18]: **This is perhaps not entirely satisfactory.
-It would be more methodologically consistent with the way in which the samples of the first-recension dicta were prepared to apply the differences found in Winroth's appendix to the case statements as well, however the differences are quite minimal.
-The only case statement (*thema*) for which Winroth notes a textual difference is C.19 d.init.
-(Winroth, 216).
-The first-recension version of the text omits a 13-word clause added to the second recension version, seemingly for the purpose of piling up descriptive detail. (*unus relicta propria ecclesia eo inuito, alter dimissa regulari canonica cenobio se contulit*).
-None of the wordlists used to perform the principal component analyses include any of these 13 words, so the use of the vulgate rather than a proxy first-recension version of the text of C.19 d.init. has no effect on the outcome of these tests.**